“Hurry up and wait.”

-For instance, flight information can be displayed at the same time as the weather or traffic, so guests can plan for the drive to the airport.
+For instance, businesses can display flight information at the same time as the weather or traffic, so guests can plan for the drive to the airport.

-Along with information on delays/cancellations, hotels can promote their restaurants/bars or discounted rates for extended stays.
+Along with information on delays/cancellations, hotels can also promote their restaurants/bars or discounted rates for extended stays.

-With an interactive kiosk personal itineraries can be readily accessed.
-Guests can check-in through these kiosks and print their boarding passes.
+With an interactive kiosk, guests can readily access personal itineraries.
+So, guests can check-in through these kiosks and print their boarding passes.